 What is Heinz Simply Ketchup Made From?

-Are you looking for a healthier alternative to the regular ketchup?
+Are you looking for a better alternative to the regular ketchup?
 Do you want something free from added sugars and high-fructose corn syrup, but with all the classic flavor of traditional ketchup?
 Introducing Heinz Simply Ketchup.
-It is a fairly healthy option.
+It is a fairly good option.

 According to Heinz, their simply ketchup is made from fairly simple ingredients such as tomatoes, vinegar, sugar, salt, and a special blend of spices and flavorings.
 Additionally, this condiment does not contain any GMO ingredients, or high-fructose corn syrup.

-While there is no perfect ketchup, this new condiment is made using no artificial sweeteners for ingredients or preservatives, making it an ideal choice for those watching their health or striving to keep things as natural as possible in the kitchen.
+While there is no perfect ketchup, this new condiment is made using no artificial sweeteners for ingredients or preservatives, making it an ideal choice for those watching their what they eat or striving to keep things as natural as possible in the kitchen.

 What is the difference between Heinz ketchup and Heinz Simply ketchup?

 In fact, in the list of best worst ketchup ranked, Heinz Ketchup comes in at number 17.
 Why?
 The salt content is equal to 15 Lays Classic Potato Chips.
-Additionally, the corn syrup and high fructose corn syrup, make it less healthy than other ketchup choices.
-Therefore, their Simply Ketchup, is the winner for a healthier choice.
+Additionally, the corn syrup and high fructose corn syrup, make not as good for you than other ketchup choices.
+Therefore, their Simply Ketchup, is the winner for a better choice.

 What does Heinz Simply Ketchup Taste Like?

-This healthier choice of ketchup has more of a fresh ripe tomato taste at their peak during the summertime than the regular classic ketchup.
+This better choice of ketchup has more of a fresh ripe tomato taste at their peak during the summertime than the regular classic ketchup.

 Is Ketchup Keto?